feathersui/feathersui-starling/documentation/help/markdown/grouped-list.md

 ---
 # How to use the Feathers `GroupedList` component

 The [`GroupedList`](../api-reference/feathers/controls/GroupedList.html) class renders groups of items from a hierarchical data source.
-It includes support for selection, scrolling, custom layouts, layout virtualization, and custom item renderers, similar to the [`List`](list.html) component.
+It includes support for selection, scrolling, custom layouts, layout virtualization, and custom item renderers, similar to the [`List`](list.html) or [`Tree`](tree.html) components.

 <figure>
 <img src="images/grouped-list.png" srcset="images/grouped-list@2x.png 2x" alt="Screenshot of Feathers a GroupedList component" />